obinnadyke/baun3d/README.md

 The training and inference source-codes, and running commands will be availed soon.

 ## Comparative analysis of preprocessed data stats
-- Pancreas vs Liver: Tumor voxel distribution
+- Pancreas vs Liver: tumor voxel distribution
 <table>
   <tr>
     <td align="center">